Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Introduction

-The developments described above regarding the holographic entanglement entropy naturally led to the significant issue of a corresponding holographic description for the entanglement negativity of bipartite states in a dual $CFT_d$ critical for mixed state entanglement characterization.
-In this context a holographic computation for the entanglement negativity of a bipartite pure state in a $CFT_d$ was described in \cite{Rangamani:2014ywa} in a generic $AdS_{d+1}/CFT_d$ scenario.
-However the issue of a holographic prescription for generic bipartite mixed states in a dual $CFT_d$ remained an outstanding issue.
-Interestingly in \cite{Chaturvedi:2016rcn,Chaturvedi:2016opa} a holographic entanglement negativity conjecture and its covariant generalization were proposed for the configuration of a single interval in a $AdS_3/CFT2$ framework.
-At finite temperature the above configuration described a mixed state in the corresponding dual $CFT_{1+1}$ and the holographic entanglement negativity computed utilizing the conjecture reproduced the universal part of the corresponding replica technique results.
-A comprehensive large central charge analysis of the entanglement negativity utilizing the monodromy technique was developed in \cite{Malvimat:2017yaj} for such bipartite mixed states in a $CFT_{1+1}$ which provided a strong substantiation for the holographic construction.
-Subsequently a higher dimensional generalization of the holographic entanglement negativity conjecture was described in \cite {Chaturvedi:2016rft}.
-Applied to the configuration of single subsystems with long rectangular strip geometry in a $CFT_d$ dual to a bulk pure $AdS_{d+1}$ geometry and the $AdS_{d+1}$-Schwarzschild black hole reproduced certain universal features of entanglement negativity obtained for corresponding $CFT_{1+1}$s.
-Despite these significant progress a bulk proof for the holographic entanglement negativity conjecture similar to \cite{Faulkner:2013yia,Lewkowycz:2013nqa, Dong:2016hjy} remained an unresolved involved issue.
-Some recent interesting progress in this direction has been reported in \cite {Shapourian:2018lsz,Kudler-Flam:2018qjo,Kudler-Flam:2019wtv,Kusuki:2019zsp} which reproduces some of the results described above in the context of the $AdS_3/CFT_2$ framework, however the issue still needs further investigation and substantiation especially for the higher dimensional $AdS_{d+1}/CFT_d$ scenario.
-We will elaborate further on this issue in the relevant section.
+The developments described above naturally led to the significant issue of a holographic description of entanglement negativity for bipartite states in a dual \cft{d} which was critical to understand mixed state entanglement in AdS/CFT.
+In this context a holographic computation for the entanglement negativity of bipartite pure vacuum states in \cft{d}s was described in \cite{Rangamani:2014ywa} for a generic \ads{d+1}/\cft{d} scenario.
+However a holographic construction for general bipartite states (including mixed states) in dual \cft{d}s remained an outstanding issue.
+Interestingly a holographic conjecture for the entanglement negativity of bipartite states in \cft{2}s and its covariant extension were proposed in \cite{Chaturvedi:2016rcn,Chaturvedi:2017znc} for the \ads{3}/\cft{2} scenario which reproduced the corresponding field theory replica technique results in the large central charge limit.
+This construction involved an algebraic sum of the areas of bulk RT surfaces (lengths of bulk geodesics in this case) for certain combinations of the intervals for the bipartite state in question.
+A rigorous large central charge analysis for the entanglement negativity in dual \cft{2}s utilizing the monodromy technique was subsequently developed in \cite{Malvimat:2017yaj} which provided a strong consistency check for this conjecture.
+This holographic proposal and its covariant extension were further developed in \cft{2}s dual to bulk \ads{3} geometries for two adjacent intervals in \cite{Jain:2017aqk,Jain:2017uhe}, and for two disjoint intervals in proximity\footnote{The proximity regime is realized when the separation between the two disjoint intervals becomes much smaller than the sizes of the intervals \cite{Malvimat:2018txq,Malvimat:2018ood}.} in \cite{Malvimat:2018txq,Malvimat:2018ood}.